top of page

 At Noble Academy, we believe that learning new material is best done through direct interaction with the teacher.
 However, homework serves as a useful tool for relevant practice and reinforcement.
 Some of the homework methods we incorporate are:

-• Proof of study
+• Proof of Study for Middle School

 • Online/virtual assignments